Distorted quarkonia and spin alignment: Quarkonium distortion and spin states mixing

 We have already obtained the unperturbed eigenstates wave function.
-The calculation of $\ps_S^E$ is similar to $\ps_S$ except that it involves a double sum.
-We have calculated first few Stark transitions from ground state S wave to P waves at $m^{th}$ level, then to D wave at $n^{th}$ level, with the results shown in TABLE \ref{tab:mn_matrix}.
-We can see that the transition to higher levels are suppressed compared with the the nearest transition $\ket{100}\rightarrow\ket{210}\rightarrow\ket{320}$.
-Generically, if the difference of energy level for P and D wave increases, i.e. $|m-n|$ gets larger, then its corresponding transition coefficient will be further suppressed.
-For high accuracy, we sum up all possible translations for $m=12$ and $n=13$ in the final calculation of spin alignment.
+The calculation of D wave correction $\ps_D^E$ is similar to $\ps_D$ except that it involves a double sum.
+Again S-wave correction $\psi_S^E$ is excluded in our calculation since it does not contribute to spin alignment at leading order.
+We have calculated first few Stark transitions from ground state S wave to P waves at $m^{th}$ level, then to D wave at $n^{th}$ level, with the corresponding magnitudes shown in FIG \ref{fig:starktranslation}.
+We can see that the transitions to higher levels are suppressed compared with the the nearest transition $\ket{100}\rightarrow\ket{210}\rightarrow\ket{320}$.
+For high accuracy, we sum up all possible translations for $m=14$ and $n=15$ in the final calculation of spin alignment.

-Finally we consider Zeeman interaction, which induces mixing between triplet and singlet states.
-We again set $\th_{Bl}=0$ as before.
-The Zeeman interaction induces mixing between $|10\>$ and $|00\>$ as